 The scrumptious Bulgarian banitsa, older than the coat of arms, the anthem, and the nation, and yet younger than ever before, abides by all these conditions.

 There is hardly a person who would be able to disprove the claim that the Bulgarian cuisine is one of the most wide-ranging and richest worldwide.
-It unites numerous rich soups and hearty salads, and countless meat dishes and pastries.
+It unites numerous rich soups and hearty salads with countless meat dishes and pastries.

 However, only mentioning the phrase “traditional Bulgarian dish” immediately makes all locals paint an image of one specific food in their heads – a homemade banitsa – and start dripping saliva.
 Prepared with layers of dough sheets with different stuffing, it was an indispensable part of every Bulgarian festive meal in the past.